 4. Discuss and evaluate the elements and processes involved in seeking journalistic employment, with practical application to their own future.

+Written feedback will be provided electronically for all summative assessments, reinforced by tutorial coaching.
+Summative assessments will take place at three intervals during the module, timed to be effective alongside other subject-specific modules.
 Summative assessment will involve three portfolios of journalism, an electronic employability portfolio and a reflective online commentary.

 Journalism portfolios will include samples of students’ own work and accounts of how they have worked in role.

 Contribution to news days will be assessed by an online production journal, moderated by tutor feedback, in which students will be required to provide evidence of how they have fulfilled designated roles and developed their skills.
-This forms part of the second journalism portfolio.

 Final portfolio will be individual work, on subject agreed with tutor and in line with group projects.

-Four assessments in total (see Sec 19) with an indicative mapping of Learning outcomes and the assessment components:
+Five assessments in total (see Sec 19) with an indicative mapping of Learning outcomes and the assessment components: